Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Why does a Development Team need a Sprint Goal?
+### Why does a Scrum Team need a Sprint Goal?

 - [ ] A Sprint Goal ensures that all of the Product Backlog Items selected for the Sprint are implemented.
-- [x] The Development Team is more focused with a common yet specific goal.
+- [x] The Scrum Team is more focused with a common yet specific goal.
 - [ ] Sprint Goals are not valuable.
 Everything is known from the Product Backlog.
 - [ ] A Sprint Goal only gives purpose to Sprint 0.